-- Conventional wisdom Scandinavian model of wage formation3: under fixed exchange rates, international competition promotes wage restraint in the tradables sector, which spreads to the rest of the economy. - Pattern bargaining key feature of wage bargaining in many European countries.
-The tradables (manufacturing) sector typically acts as wage leader. - Especially service sector employers have started to question the wage leadership role of manufacturing. - not due account of interests of service sector. - the service sector is larger than manufacturing. - Monetary regime switches: no consensus on appropriate choice of wage leader under inflation targeting.
+- Conventional wisdom Scandinavian model of wage formation: under fixed exchange rates, international competition promotes wage restraint in the tradables sector, which spreads to the rest of the economy. - Pattern bargaining key feature of wage bargaining in many European countries.
+The tradables (manufacturing) sector typically acts as wage leader. - Especially service sector employers have started to question the wage leadership role of manufacturing. - not due account of interests of service sector. - the service sector is larger than manufacturing.

-Issues
+lssues

-- How do macroeconomic outcomes depend on the choice of wage leader? - How do the consequences of different choices of wage leadership differ between monetary regimes - flexible exchange rate and inflation targeting - fixed exchange rate (monetary union) - How does the size of the wage leader affect outcomes? - Why do subsequent wage bargains tend to mimic the leader's bargain? - Or should one expect the leader's bargain to set a floor for subsequent bargains?
+How do macroeconomic outcomes depend on the choice of wage leader?

+How do the consequences of different choices of wage leadership differ between monetary regimes

+- flexible exchange rate and inflation targeting - fixed exchange rate (monetary union)

+How does the size of the wage leader affect outcomes?

+Why do subsequent wage bargains tend to mimic the leader's bargain?
+Or should one expect the leader's bargain to set a floor for subsequent bargains?
+Wage leadership analysed as Stackelberg game.
-Model set-up

-- Wage leadership analysed as Stackelberg game. - comparisons with Nash game (uncoordinated bargaining). - First part: standard trade union utility functions - trade unions try to maximise rents from unionisation. - Second part: norm setting on the part of the leader - wage comparisons matter for utility of follower trade union. - Kahneman-Tversky loss aversion.
+• comparisons with Nash game (uncoordinated bargaining).

+First part: standard trade union utility functions

+• trade unions try to maximise rents from unionisation.

+Second part: norm setting on the part of the leader

+- wage comparisons matter for utility of follower trade union. - Kahneman-Tversky loss aversion.